omarchavez18/Hunting-App/README.md

 FrontEnd Documentation.
 Description.

-          This page is made to help the <em>hunters</em> search for information about hunting season, tips for beginners, recipes, value data about turkey hunting, and an app to look with specific filters about different types of hunting. <br />
+ This page is made to help the hunters search for information about hunting season, tips for beginners, recipes, value data about turkey hunting, and an app to look with specific filters about different types of hunting.

  Perhaps you´re interested in many stuff about these topics I share with you a couple of links where you can find info about gear, guns, videos, and interesting things might you can find useful.

 Hunting app about the season, zone, type, price, and animals stats, the app show you all the animals if you want a big or small game and many more things to come.